hangong/deshadow/README.md

 main.m is the driver for batch shadow removal.
 Please see main.m or execute doc main in MATLAB terminal

+getinput.m is the driver for obtaining the user input for image I.

 para.mat is the pre-trained parameter set for general shadow removal.

 ##Shadow Removal Dataset and Online Benchmark for Variable Scene Categories